karaokemugen/karaokemugen-app/README.md

 The app is multi-platform and works on Linux/Windows/macOS.

-For source installs, it requires nodeJS 14 or above, as well as postgresql, mpv and ffmpeg binaries (see below).
+For source installs, it requires nodeJS 14 or above, as well as postgresql, GNU patch, mpv and ffmpeg binaries (see below).

 For binary installs, everything's included.